-Himalayan Cutia frequents moss-covered trees, occurring at mid-elevation - in which they forage.
 Days 11 - 12.
 Birding Yongkhola and its forests.

-Yongkhola is widely known for hosting arguably the best bird-watching in Bhutan.
-The mix of elevations and pristine forests available in the immediate surrounds gives us our best chances for
+Yongkhola is widely known for hosting some of the best birdwatching in Bhutan.
+The mix of elevations and pristine forests available in the immediate surrounds gives us our best chances for some of the most exciting birds possible in the country.
+We have two full days at our disposal to explore these tracts of pristine forest and track down as many of the specials as possible.